 Young girl climbing on the Canyon Climb Adventures at WonderWorks in Destiny USA Mall

 DestinyUSA is home to more than 250 retail and outlet brands for all of your shopping needs, but it’s also a playground for people of all ages in a perfectly controlled climate year-round.
-You’ll find an antique carousel you can ride, a comedy club, an escape room, electric go-karts, and the world's largest suspended indoor ropes course at WonderWorks
+You’ll find an antique carousel you can ride for $2, a comedy club, an escape room, electric go-karts, and the world's largest suspended indoor ropes course at WonderWorks

 6:30 pm: Bib-worthy Bar-B-Que